fsharp/fslang-design/preview/FS-1003-nameof-operator.md

 ### Naming

 The name of the operator is `nameof`.
-It is an intrinsic in FSharp.Core
+It is an intrinsic in FSharp.Core.

 ### Scope of use